kuyeseraAi/kai/_posts/2023-03-18-welcome-to-kai.markdown

 2022 - We get another grant with the INSPIRE Network to work on data science and health informatics.

-2023 - I form the KuyeseraAI lab.
+Dec 2022 - KuyeseraAI lab is formed.